invertase/react-native-firebase/codorials/authentication-with-firebase/handling-authentication-state.md

 export default connect()(App);
 ```

 The `connect` HOC clones the given component with a function prop called `dispatch`.
-The function then takes an action, which when called 'dispatches'
+The `dispatch` function then takes an action, which when called 'dispatches'
 it to Redux.
 Lets jump back into our `App.js` and dispatch our action when `onAuthStateChanged` is triggered:

 ```jsx